Homonym, Homophone, and Homograph Confusion

-A homonym is a blanket statement that describes both homophones and homographs, which might be the reason it has caused my eyes to cross on more than a few occasions.
+A homonym is a blanket statement that describes both homophones and homographs, which might be the reason it has caused confusion on more than a few occasions.
+We can look at homonyms as a blanket term.
+It covers the two other terms on this list.

 Other examples include: